roseg31/Capstone-Dual-Screen-App/HELP.md

 ### I'm looking at the app in visual studio and seeing tons of errors on the UI designer.
 What's wrong?
 These errors show up every time the code is built using the 'x64' setting as opposed to the 'Any CPU' and can be ignored when running the program.
 Please view these pages using the 'view code' option instead of the designer.
 If you would like to know how to develop/make changes to the UI please contact garciros as described above.

+### Why am I unable to run the app on the MAC OS?
+Currently the application is built for the Windows operating system and has not been developed for other OS.

+### Why am I unable to capture certain browser windows?
+The application can only capture the most recently active browser tab.
+There is also an issue with capturing Edge windows, so the application only works with Chrome, Firefox and Internet Explorer.